The Establishment of Belle Fourche

 The sheep industry quietly grew alongside and eventually was shipping millions of pounds of wool out of Belle Fourche.
 Sheep dynasties were born out of this unsuspecting town, with the largest consumer being the U.S Army.
 Other industries of significance are bentonite mining and now, ramen noodles.

 As a result of the robust cattle industry, Belle Fourche is considered the first town in the Black HIlls to establish an event appealing to tourists.
-The Buffalo Roundup began in 1918 not only to attract tourists, but to raise money for World War I. The first year attendance was 15,000 in a town of 1400.
+The Black Hills Roundup began in 1918 not only to attract tourists, but to raise money for World War I. The first year attendance was 15,000 in a town of 1400.
 Clearly a success the Buffalo Roundup became a yearly event, an is still in operation today.

 Farming in Belle Fourche

 While some industries came and went, farming had its roots firmly planted in Belle Fourche.
 None other than Seth Bullock introduced alfalfa farming to South Dakota in 1881.
-Alfalfa still flourishes in South Dakota and remains one of the top ten agriculture industries along with corn, soybeans, wheat and sunflowers.
+Alfalfa still flourishes in South Dakota and remains one of the top ten agriculture industries, along with corn, soybeans, wheat, and sunflowers.
 In Belle Fourche, much of this was made possible with the construction of the Orman Dam.

 Completed in 1911, the Orman Dam A.K.A Belle Fourche Dam was the largest rolled earthen dam in the world.
-It's purpose was to provide irrigation to the farmers and later served as a recreational place for visitors and residents.
+Its purpose was to provide irrigation to the farmers and later served as a recreational place for visitors and residents.
 Irrigation of the Northern Black Hills allowed for a more productive farming industry, attracting novices like lawyers and doctors to the area.

 A notable claim to fame for Belle Fourche is being the geographical center of the United States.
 One might not think of South Dakota being anywhere near the center of the U.S., but in 1959 it became so.
 The addition of Alaska and Hawaii shifted the geographical center to Belle Fourche.
 A monument has been erected and visitors can stand in the center for a great photo opportunity.

 Belle Fourche provides visitors quite a few reasons to visit and is located off of I-90 at exit 10 in South Dakota.
 The Tri-State Museum is a great place to start.
 Exploring the Northern Black Hills is an incredible experience.
-It's beaty and culture are like no other.
+It's beauty, and culture is like no other.
 Tour operators such as My XO Adventures can provide an in-depth private guided tour of the area.
 Safe Travels!

 Daniel Milks is the owner of My XO Adventures